calebrwalk5/FidiGUI/README.md

-# FidiGUI beta 0.4.1
+# FidiGUI beta 0.5
-A DALL-E fork.
-Fidi generates images from text using AI.
+FidiGUI generates images from text using AI.<br>
 This is the graphical version of <a href="https://github.com/calebrwalk5/fidi">fidi</a>, a DALL-E fork.<br>
 ### How to use
 Run `INSTALL.bat`<br>
 Run `main.py` and enter your options in the textbox<br>